Copy Constructors and Operators

 Copying Sword by Assignment

-Alternatively, we can delete the existing Weapon and construct a new one, thereby calling the copy constructor for the Sword type.
+Alternatively, we can delete the existing Sword and construct a new one using the Sword type's copy constructor.

-As we saw within the Player copy constructor, we can pass the original player’s Weapon as the argument to std::make_unique<Sword>():
+As we saw within the Player copy constructor, we can pass the original player's Sword as the argument to std::make_unique<Sword>().
+We can access their Sword by dereferencing the Weapon pointer that manages it:

 std::make_unique<Sword>(*Original.Weapon)